VAT implications on supply of services from within the UK and other administrative changes post-Brexit

 Supplies of services

-How will VAT affect business to business services?
+How will Brexit affect the VAT treatment of business to business services?

 The place of supply rules will broadly remain the same for supplies between businesses in different countries.
 This is because the current place of supply rules apply regardless of whether the business customer is in the EU or outside of the EU.
 Therefore, supplies from within the UK to businesses in the EU and third countries post-Brexit will remain outside the scope of UK VAT (subject to the normal exceptions e.g. land related services, admission and certain performance related services).